Perkedel/Lah-Mboh/SCRATCHNOTE.md

 - Floor Delta Floor Ceiling. use math floor & math ceiling. show graph of floor, raw, and ceil at the same time in LED strip bar
 - Oracle's logistic sortment center. a bunch of packages destined to Ms. Dawn Collins.
 First large label from oracle uses her Indonesian name: Nona Fajar.
 Smaller paper stuck to it to be read by logistic robot like those Amazon or Tokopedia delivery something.
 - The sortment center had to rebrand to Predictor due to trademark concern against ORACLE irl.
+- Mboh UX.
+Selaco-fy your DOOM experience but Gratis, Open Source, & FULL VERSION. another Mod PK3 that replaces the whole UX to become like Selaco's & KEX at the same time.
+Probably at this point you might just wanna hack the GZDoom (fork & edit) itself?

 ## sdjfjkhadjikfghkjlaerhjklfhaljkeshfjklaes